Learn more about cake pans from Fillables. The pans let bakers create pockets of hidden fillings throughout the cake.

 A smooth, chocolate ganache poured over the top completed this simple but oh so delicious cake!
 (I mean pie… but it’s cake.)

 Each slice of the Boston Cream Pie had its own center of sweet cream, which in my opinion you can’t have too much of.
 It was a pleasant twist on a classic cake.

-My second cake with the Fillables pans was for one of our Food Friday events at work.
+My second cake with the Fillables pans was for work.
 I used another King Arthur Flour recipe, this time a rich and dark Devil’s Food cake.
 This recipe called for greasing and then dusting the pan with cocoa powder, and as before both layers baked up perfectly.
 More importantly there were no issues with getting the cakes out to cool.

 For this chocolate cake I made a simple, stove-top raspberry sauce by simmering raspberries with sugar until it was thick.
 Once this sauce cooled I spooned it into the pockets.
 I then spread a thick layer of buttercream frosting over the pockets, topping it with the second cake layer.
 Dusted with confectioner’s sugar and finished with a swirl of caramel sauce, it was a eye-catching and decadent dessert.
 And it was quickly devoured!

 These two recipes in my opinion really put the pans to the test: with no coating of frosting on the sides to hide tears or divots, it was crucial that the cakes be able to cleanly release from the pans.
 And they did!

 With the raspberry sauce filling I was a little concerned that it might soak through the bottom of the pockets, but thankfully it stayed put.
 This is dependent on the type of cake and wet filling you might choose of course, but having the pockets smooth and perfectly formed helps keep the fillings where you want them.

 Since the pockets are filled after baking, you can really get creative with cake/frosting/filling combinations.